 Most millennials actually grew up without cell phones, and many remember a time before household computers or email.

 But…now they have all of the above.
 And so does everybody else.
+Which is why when you want to know how the majority if your customers will buy…what you’re really investigating is how millennials buy.

 2. FASTER TECH MEANS FASTER PURCHASES